 Pastoral Contract Introduction

-Resource Specialist for Church Development
+Pastor Ed Forsythe and Board of Directors BCC Resource Specialist for Church Development

 The following information is based on requirements of clergy in the USA.

 A church and Pastor would do well to have, in writing, those agreements that they have covenanted to and reviewed by legal counsel.
 A detailed description of key elements will make working together much easier and will help to build a trusting and lasting relationship.
 This document and the attached Sample Contract will give you a starting point in developing a written agreement.